 If you feel comfortable doing so, bring up your struggles with a primary healthcare provider, and they may recommend finding a therapist if it’s not too uncomfortable talking about personal issues like these with them at first.

 You could also check into 12-step programs such as SMART Recovery or Alcoholics Anonymous, where others who have been through similar experiences will provide mutual support that is unmatched by any other resource available today.

 Use resources by the National Institute on Alcohol Abuse and Alcoholism (NIAAA)

 The NIAAA is an organization dedicated to helping people overcome alcohol use disorder and alcohol addiction.
-The difference between two terms is mostly a matter of degree rather than type, but the idea is the same: these are people who want to cut back on or eliminate their alcohol consumption.
+The difference between the two terms is mostly a matter of degree rather than type, but the idea is the same: these are people who want to cut back on or eliminate their alcohol consumption.